 Bell, Book and Candle is a 1958 romantic comedy/fantasy film adapted from a 1950 play of the same name by John Van Druten, directed by Richard Quine and starring James Stewart, Kim Novak, Jack Lemmon, and Ernie Kovacs.

-Shep Henderson (Stewart) is a book publisher in Manhattan who happens to live above a dealer in African art named Gillian Holroyd (Novak).
-Besides being an art dealer, Gillian is a witch from a family of witches that include her aunt Queenie (Elsa Lanchester) and her brother Nicky (Lemmon).
-Gillian takes an interest in bachelor Shep, and when she finds out that Shep's about to marry her old college enemy Merle Kittredge (Janice Rule), she casts a spell to make Shep fall in love with her instead.
-Complications arise when Nicky hooks up with Sidney Redlitch (Kovacs), an author of books about witchcraft, and threatens to expose Gillian's secret life.
+Shep Henderson (Stewart) is a Manhattan book publisher who happens to live above a dealer in African art named Gillian Holroyd (Novak).
+In addition to being an art dealer, Gillian is a witch from a family of witches that includes her aunt Queenie (Elsa Lanchester) and brother Nicky (Lemmon).
+Gillian takes an interest in bachelor Shep, and when she finds out that he's about to marry her old college enemy Merle Kittredge (Janice Rule), she casts a spell to make Shep fall in love with her instead.
+Complications arise when Nicky gets in touch with Sidney Redlitch (Kovacs), an author of books about witchcraft, and threatens to expose Gillian's secret life.

-Bell, Book and Candle was the follow-up to a very different Stewart-Novak pairing from earlier that same year, Vertigo.
+Bell, Book and Candle was the follow-up to a far different Stewart-Novak pairing from earlier that same year, Vertigo.
 It is also notable as the last film in which Stewart played a romantic lead.
-The TV sitcom Bewitched, which premiered six years later, borrowed some elements from this film (it didn't hurt that this was a Columbia Pictures film and Bewitched was produced by Columbia's TV subsidiary Screen Gems).
+The TV sitcom Bewitched, which premiered six years later, borrowed several elements from this film.
+(It didn't hurt any that this was a Columbia Pictures film and Bewitched was produced by Columbia's Screen Gems subsidiary.)

 - All Witches Have Cats: Gillian has Pyewacket, a Siamese that she uses as her familiar.
 (Shown Their Work as that's a genuine name for a witch's familiar although the original list by Matthew Hopkins specifies the cat's name was Holt, while Pyewacket was an imp.)